Current Work

 Vision

-To reduce the scale and impact of dementia, we need to build international networks, cross disciplinary boundaries, and empower basic and implementation science on brain health across underserved regions.
+To reduce the scale and impact of dementia, we need to build international networks, cross disciplinary boundaries, and embrace diversity in science.

 Strategy

-Sol’s research combines behavioral and neuroimaging methods to improve the characterization of cognitive and socioemotional processes in neurodegenerative and neuropsychiatric conditions.
-Her work has implications for assessment and intervention.
+Sol’s research combines behavioral and neuroimaging methods to improve the characterization of sociocognitive processes in brain health and disease, with a focus on underrepresented populations from Latin America.

 Impact